-Galápagos sea lions delight every visitor to the Galápagos Islands with their playful antics, especially underwater.
-However many people are unaware about the intricate lives that these charismatic, endangered creatures lead.
+They delight every visitor to the Galápagos Islands with their playful antics, especially underwater.
+Yet many people are unaware about the intricate lives that these charismatic, endangered creatures lead.
 Our expert guide explains what they are, where they live, how they hunt, and whether they are endangered.

 Are Galápagos sea lions found outside of the Galápagos?